SaikumarS2611/Pattern/README.md

 # Pattern
-We are Create Package called `Pattern 'Which Consists of Code for Displaying Patterns of Alp,Num,Syb
+We are Create Package called `PATTERNS' ,Which Consists of Code for Displaying Patterns of Alphabets,Numbers,Sybmols